andrew-k-21-12/summaries/Pro Git by Scott Chacon and Ben Straub.md

 18. The usual diff will not work in the case of subtrees, use instead: `git diff-tree -p rack_branch`.

+19. It's possible to do interactive merging with step by step hunks comparison by:
+`git checkout -p target_branch_to_merge --`.

 ## Command rerere